 You can change the volume locations to your needs for persistent data.
 Keep in mind this needs that .env file in order to work properly.
 You can implement OpenAI for automatic tagging if you wish but we will not be covering that today.

-Using Hoarder
+Using Karakeep

-Once logged in you can paste a link and Hoarder will fetch the data to be displayed including cached content or text, a screenshot and soon to come an archive for offline viewing of the content.
+Once logged in you can paste a link and Karakeep will fetch the data to be displayed including cached content or text, a screenshot and soon to come an archive for offline viewing of the content.
 Perhaps as a PDF?
 Not sure yet but we will see soon!

 You can view the saved data by clicking on the expand icon on the lower right side of the bookmark card.